 - All letters must be submitted to VMCAS.
 We won't accept letters sent directly to us.

 Phase 3: Final Ranking of Individuals

-- Final rankings of Virginia, Maryland, West Virginia, and at-large pools are conducted by the Admissions Committee.
+- Final rankings of Virginia, Maryland, West Virginia, and out of state pools are conducted by the Admissions Committee.
 At that time, invitations to interview are sent to our qualified candidates.

 Phase 4: Invitation to Interview Based on Final Ranking

 - At the time of interview, all pre-interview ranking scores are set to zero.

 - Interviews are conducted in the following format: Virtual Multiple Mini-Interviews (MMIs), a series of timed scenarios designed to assess such attributes as communication skills, ethical and moral judgment, management of team and self, problem-solving and critical-thinking abilities, creativity, resiliency, and cultural bias.